LeonieMagnusson/LeonieMagnusson.github.io/_projects/stapelsteine.md

 ---
 layout: page
 title: Stapelsteine
-description: Tactile game for toddlers
+description: Tactile game for toddlers, <br>Bachelor Project
 img: assets/img/stapelsteine1.jpg
 importance: 6
 category: toys
 ---

-Stapelsteine (stacking stones) is a game for one to three players.
-You can play against each other, or with each other against the game.
-The set contains 17 soft stones (made of fabric and filled with sand), four wooden cubes and a and a pouch to place put all the parts in.
-The cubes tell you what you are supposed to build and how to build it.
-The more stones you stack, the more points you get.
-Stapelsteine is challenging your fine motor skills and is fun for every age group.
+Stapelsteine (stacking stones) is a sensory game for children aged 2 to 6, designed for one to three players.
+You can play against each other or work together to beat the game.
+The set contains 17 soft stones (made of fabric and filled with sand), four wooden cubes, and a pouch to store all the pieces.
+The cubes tell you what to build and how to build it.
+The more stones you stack, the more points you earn.
+Stapelsteine challenges your fine motor skills and provides fun for the whole family.

-4th semester, “Sand“ (Sand), project support by Karin Schmidt-Ruhland and Stefanie Kretschmer
+B.A.
+4th semester, Sand, project support by Karin Schmidt-Ruhland and Stefanie Kretschmer

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">